virajmuthye/Tutorials/UNIX_Basic_Commands.md

 e.g.

-Let's say you are in the folder /home/viraj/
+Let's say you are in the folder /work/wasmuth_lab

-	1. To go to /home/viraj/trial :  cd trial
+	1. To go to /work/wasmuth_lab/trial :  cd trial

 	2. To go to /home	      :  cd ..

-	3. To go to /bin/lavrov/      :  cd /bin/lavrov/
+	3. To go to /work/wasmuth_lab/viraj/mimicry      :  cd /work/wasmuth_lab/viraj/mimicry

+## Now, find a folder and lets start copying stuff!
 ## 2. cp
 ### The cp command copies files and directories.